-4. The NPR shall reflect the immediate payment of claims.

-D. NPR Calculation and Cash Surrender Value Floor

-- 1. For policies other than universal life policies, the NPR shall not be less than the greater of: - a.
+- 4. The NPR shall reflect the immediate payment of claims. - D. NPR Calculation and Cash Surrender Value Floor - 1.
+For policies other than universal life policies, the NPR shall not be less than the greater of: - a.
 The cost of insurance to the next paid to date.
-The cost of insurance for this purpose shall be determined using the mortality tables for the policy prescribed in Section 3.C.
+The cost of insurance for this purpose shall be based on the policy year in which the valuation date falls, using the mortality tables for the policy prescribed in Section 3.C. - b.

-- b.
 The policy cash surrender value calculated as of the valuation date and in a manner that is consistent with that used in calculating the NPR on the valuation date. - 2.
 For a universal life policy, the NPR shall not be less than the greater of: - a.
 The amount needed to cover the cost of insurance to the next processing date on which cost of insurance charges are deducted with respect to the policy.
-The cost of insurance for this purpose shall be determined using the mortality tables for the policy prescribed in Section 3.C. - b.
+The cost of insurance for this purpose shall be based on the policy year in which the valuation date falls, using the mortality tables for the policy prescribed in Section 3.C, and it shall be based upon the net amount at risk.
+"Cost of insurance," as used here, refers to the valuation mortality rate, not the UL policy's contractual cost of insurance or expense charges. - b.
 The policy cash surrender value calculated as of the valuation date and in a manner that is consistent with that used in calculating the NPR on the valuation date. - E. The policy minimum NPR is defined to be the policy NPR determined in Section 3.A through Section 3.D, less a credit for reinsurance ceded as defined in Section 8.